smadapoosi/IKCTML/README.md

 ## To Query Our Reference

-First, create a [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) object for your data.
+First, create a [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) object for your data, and upload this object to a Google Drive.

 Second, open our colab workflow with the link below and follow the included instructions to produce an annotated Seurat object saved to your Google Drive.